So, When it comes to building a business online, I think it’s fair to say that Selling isn’t something that comes naturally to most.

 It’s very unlikely.

-Unless you’ve been living under a rock for the last couple of years you probably know that Facebook have committed to making communities (groups) their major focus going forward.
+So, it’s no secret that for the last couple of years Facebook have committed to making communities (groups) their major focus going forward.

 In other words people are looking for somewhere to belong where they feel like they fit in and are validated.

-It’s certainly been our experience that people will come to your Facebook group for the content but stay for the community.
+And it’s certainly been our experience that people will come to your Facebook group for the content and the information but they’ll stay for the community and the sense of belonging to your group.

 Because we’re not just building a Facebook group… we’re building a tribe.